ChickeMcnugg/2022-Y3CEP-WA3/devlog.md

 >       -   TODO
 >           -   Battles: Reset Checkpoint Trainer's stats and pokemon if player loses encounter
 >           -   Battles: Fix order of Elite 4 Trainers and include Blue
->           -   UI in general, especially intro UI to the game

 ## Week 9 (23 Aug - 29 Aug)